-If you are cutting yardage, you’ll want to cut twenty, 1 ½″ strips in 4 different color schemes.
+- If you are cutting yardage, you’ll want to cut twenty, 1 ½″ strips x WOF (width of fabric) in 4 different color schemes.

-Arrange the strips in a pattern that you like, and sew together with a ¼″ seam.
-Press seams to one side.
+- Arrange the strips in a pattern that you like, and sew them together with a ¼″ seam.
+Press seams open.

-Repeat this 4 times so that you have a total of then white blocks each 2 strips tall x 14″ wide.
+- Repeat this 4 times so that you have a total of ten white blocks each 2 strips tall x 14″ wide.

 Step Three: Cut